zonender/react-redux-webpack2-starter/README.md

 ---
-# SETTINGUP A JAVASCRIPT DEVELOPMENT ENVIRONMENT
+# A REACT-REDUX STARTER KIT WITH WEBPACK 2
 ---

 * Start Date: 04 Mar 2017